-For large complex burns a plan will be written by a National Wildfire Coordinating Group qualified burn boss appropriate to the complexity of the burn.
-The plan will follow the format outlined by Division policy (FFL-04-B-11 on page 106).
+For all prescribed burns other than those involving private landowner assistance limited to holding functions as described above, a plan will be written by a National Wildfire Coordinating Group qualified burn boss appropriate to the complexity of the burn.
+The plan will follow the format outlined by Division policy (FFL-04-B-11 on page 118).